Blood Bowl: Background

 With the advent of the 3rd edition, Blood Bowl moved closer to the traditional Warhammer Fantasy Battle world by changing the miniatures to look more similar to their Warhammer Fantasy Battle counterparts.
-Jervis Johnson, designer of the game, has admitted this was not the best direction for the game, and has since stated that the Blood Bowl world is similar to, but definitely not the same as, the Warhammer world.
+Jervis Johnson, designer of the game, believed this was not the best direction for the game, and has since stated that the Blood Bowl world is similar to, but definitely not the same as, the Warhammer world.
 Recent changes to the rules reflect this, and newer miniatures for the game look more sporty in nature.

 History

 Blood Bowl has evolved through a series of rules revisions, boxed set releases, and electronic media.

 First Edition

 Released in 1986, the first edition of Blood Bowl was a simple game that used many of the elements of Games Workshop's existing tabletop games.
 Players in the first edition boxed set were represented by small pieces of cardboard illustrated with their likeness.
 Citadel Miniatures did release metal miniatures to represent players for 1st edition.

-The pitch of this editions consists of six interlocking cardboard sections (end zones and centre, split in halves) with squares marked by white lines.
+The pitch of this edition consists of six interlocking cardboard sections (end zones and centre, split in halves) with squares marked by white lines.

 In 1982, TSR published a game called Monsters of the Midway which was very similar in concept to Blood Bowl but significantly different in-game play.
 Discussions with Jervis Johnson at the Chaos Cup tournament in 2006 revealed that he had never seen Monsters of the Midway until after Blood Bowl was published and that the concept of a fantasy football board game was simply a concept whose time had come in the 1980s.